-H7N9 flu 'one of most lethal' says WHO as spreads to Taiwan (Update)April 24th, 2013 in Diseases, Conditions, Syndromes /
+H7N9 flu 'one of most lethal' says WHO as spreads to Taiwan (Update)April 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 International experts probing China's deadly H7N9 bird flu virus said Wednesday it was "one of the most lethal influenza viruses" seen so far as Taiwan reported the first case outside the mainland.